ChandulaNethmal/chandulanethmal.github.io/_posts/1995-12-20-Deep Dive in to Deep Packet Inspection.md

 ![DPI schem]({{ site.url }}{{ site.baseurl }}/assets/images/dpi/dpi10.jpg)

-It operates at the network layer of the OSI model and is effective for basic traffic control but lacks the depth required for detailed analysis.
+It operates at the network layer of the OSI(Open Systems Interconnection) model and is effective for basic traffic categorization as sessions for the purposes of basic traffic analytics and control but lacks the depth required for detailed analysis.

 ### Deep Packet Inspection:

-DPI goes beyond header information, delving into the payload or content of data packets.
+DPI goes beyond header information, dig into the payload or content of data packets.
 This granular inspection allows for a thorough understanding of the data being transmitted.
 By operating at the application layer of the OSI model, DPI provides insights into the specific applications and services generating the traffic.

 ![DPI schem]({{ site.url }}{{ site.baseurl }}/assets/images/dpi/dpi11.jpg)